This article includes Definition, Types, Working, Advantages, Disadvantages, and Application of Radiator.

 One is mounted towards the top of the radiator to let the coolant in while the other is mounted at the bottom of the radiator on the other tank to let the coolant back out.

-On top of the radiator is an additional opening that is capped off by the radiator cap.
+On top of it there is an additional opening that is capped off by the radiator cap.

 In a liquid-cooled internal combustion engine motorcycles and cars, the radiator is connected to channels running through the engine and, through which a liquid (coolant) is pumped in the cylinder head.